-- Different requirements for mass media organisations (TV, newspapers, etc.) and others (cinema, theatres, websites, online stores, VOD, etc.)
+Satisfying the different requirements for different mass media (TV, newspapers, etc.) and other broadcasting structures (cinema, theatres, websites, online stores, VOD, etc.)

-- Unwritten restrictions (concerning content on politics, religion, World War II).
+Being aware of unwritten restrictions (concerning content related to politics, religion, World War II)

 Core legal issues

 Public calls for participation in unapproved meetings

 Child protection legislation: proper age labelling, restrictions on broadcast timing.

 Children content restrictions, including representation of ‘non-traditional’ (gay) sexual relations

 Dissemination and promotion of pornography

 Extremism and separatism